 WPA FR 9: Effective Traceability throughout the Flame Retardant Treated Wood Supply Chain

 This Guidance Note addresses the more complex situation where distributors/owners of non-FR stock send material to a third-party service company for FR treatment before selling it on to the open market.

 Q. How can I be assured of quality flame retardant treatments and products?

 WPA FR 10: Assuring Quality through the Flame Retardant Treated Wood Supply Chain

 From treatment, through manufacture and distribution - see how WPA's Benchmark quality approval schemes can help.

 FR Online Training

-Working with Wood Campus and London Authority Building Control (LABC), the WPA have produced several on-line training resources.
-This one in particular can be taken with CPD accreditation - free of charge - ideal for architects, specifiers and Building Control Officers.
+Working with Wood Campus and Local Authority Building Control (LABC), the WPA have produced several on-line training resources.
+This RIBA accredited CPD can be taken free of charge (you don’t need to pre-register for access) ideal for architects, specifiers and Building Control Officers.

 Webinar: Enhancing the performance of wood-based products in fire